-At the Cisco Partner Summit 2013 in June, Cisco announced new Business Transformation Certifications to help channel partners better interact with
+At the Cisco Partner Summit 2013 in June, Cisco announced new Business Transformation Certifications to help channel partners better interact with line of business (LOB) managers who have increased command over IT purchase decisions.
+Today, Cisco announced the availability of three new Business Transformation Certifications designed to better prepare partners for new opportunities.

 The Cisco partner certification set includes two specialist tracts: Transformative Architecture and Business Value.
 The three certifications include Cisco Transformative Architect Specialist, Cisco Business Value Specialist and Cisco Certified Business Value Practitioner.